cky09002/Covid-19-data-analytics/README.md

   - Expand the maze-solving capabilities to include dynamic mazes or competitive elements.
   - Integrate advanced features such as SLAM (Simultaneous Localization and Mapping).

----

-Feel free to adapt this content for your GitHub repository.
-Let me know if you'd like further customization or assistance!